 “That’s how police treat illegal immigrants, it is quite normal to be that brutal.”

 While he was being treated like this, the respondent described that his friends received somewhat different treatment from the officers.
 The respondent inferred that perhaps since he was the only group-member with a telephone in his possession at their time of apprehension, he was selected as the target of this violence.
-His mobile phone were taken at this point and later broken.
+His mobile phone was taken at this point and later broken.
 The other group members were beaten, but not like the respondent.

 The group was later put in a police van together and were brought back to the border between Croatia and Bosnia.
 It took them approximately an hour and a half to drive from the site of apprehension to this location.
 There was a river at the push-back site which ran between Bosnia and Croatia.
 There were four officers in total present at this site who wore dark blue uniforms.
 The respondent recalled there being some sort of barriers which were described as trees cut sideways.